 The parameters are like the update function.
 It will remove all data that matches the $where condition.

 Running Any Query

-Sometimes you need execute a query that not executable by above functions.
-For example create a custom table or drop it.
-In this case you can use query function.
+Sometimes you need to execute a query that is not executable by the above functions.
+For example, create a custom table or drop it.
+In this case, you can use the query function.

 $wpdb->query("DELETE FROM wp_usermeta WHERE meta_key = 'first_login' OR meta_key = 'security_key' ");